 But there's one critical component which separates digital commerce from its physical counterpart: innovation.
-Low prices simply aren't enough in online retail.
-What drove consumer interest in eCommerce long before the pandemic will continue to drive it in 2022: product diversity, accessibility and availability.
+Low prices simply aren't enough in the online commerce market.
+What drove consumer interest in eCommerce long before the pandemic will continue to drive it in 2022: product diversity, accessibility, service and availability.

-There may be a Walmart on virtually every street corner, and that's not likely to change anytime soon.
-But physical visibility doesn’t translate to retail innovation.
+There may be a Walmart store on virtually every street corner, and that's not likely to change anytime soon.
+The historical performance of Walmart stock practically guarantees it.
+But neither physical visibility nor stock performance are the same as retail innovation.
 Walmart's track record proves they have mastered the former.
 But can they achieve the latter?